-For traffic using the Ambassador Bridge, cars and commercial vehicles have many route options, given the proximity to several Interstate freeways.
+For traffic using the Ambassador Bridge, cars and commercial vehicles have many route options, given the close proximity to several Interstate freeways.
 Cars exit onto Porter Street, which has ramps at signalized intersections to/from I-75 and I-96 and intersects with service roads paralleling the freeways.
-All commercial vehicles entering the US from the Ambassador Bridge follow a ramp to the truck customs inspection facility, and then exit onto West Fort Street, south of the plaza.
+All commercial vehicles entering the U.S. from the Ambassador Bridge follow a ramp to the truck customs inspection facility, and then exit onto West Fort Street, south of the plaza.
 Commercial vehicles can link with I-75 by travelling west on Fort Street then north on Clark Street, or by travelling east then north on Rosa Parks Boulevard.
-I-75 provides a connection south toward Ohio and north toward Northern Michigan.
+I-75 provides a connection south toward Ohio and north toward northern Michigan.
 It can also be used to access I-96, which connects to western Michigan and is the link to I-94 for travel toward Chicago.
 The arrangement from the bridge to the Interstate freeway systems is a confusing arrangement for drivers and hazardous due to the high level of weaving traffic.
-The Ambassador Bridge Gateway Project, planned for construction, will address these traffic issues.
+The Ambassador Bridge Gateway Project, which is currently under construction and is expected to be completed by December 2009, will address these traffic issues.

 At the Detroit-Windsor Tunnel, commercial vehicles are part of the same traffic stream as cars.
-All traffic entering or leaving the Detroit-Windsor Tunnel must pass through the signalized intersection of the Tunnel access to the south, Randolph Street to the north, and Jefferson Avenue to the east and west.
-Interstate 375 and M-10 (John C. Lodge Freeway) link with Jefferson Avenue in close proximity to the Tunnel.
+All traffic entering or leaving the Detroit-Windsor Tunnel must pass through the signalized intersection of the tunnel access to the south, Randolph Street to the north, and Jefferson Avenue to the east and west.
+Interstate 375 and M-10 (John C. Lodge Freeway) link with Jefferson Avenue in close proximity to the tunnel.
 The M-10 provides access to the I-96 and I-75 freeways from the tunnel.